 Pro bono

 Obtained summary judgment and permanent injunctive relief on behalf of plaintiff challenging Minnesota Bureau of Criminal Apprehension’s requirement that she register as a predatory offender.
-Court found BCA’s application of registration statute violated Minnesota’s statutory presumption against retroactive application of laws.
+Court found BCA’s application of registration statute constituted a continuing violation, thereby defeating statute of limitations defense, and violated Minnesota’s statutory presumption against retroactive application of laws.

 Experienced as lead counsel for tenants in rent escrow actions and criminal-expungement petitioners.